eeb313-2019/Group_6/README.md

 # Team description

 ## Eve
 Eve is a 4th year student who is double majoring in EEB and Neuroscience.
 Her skills include making plots, linear mixed models, and selecting models.
+For this project, she is responsible for the model selection and making plots, as well as preliminary data exploration which will be done independently by every team member.

 ## Nicole
 Nicole is a 4th year EEB specialist, whose skills include data wrangling, making plots, and some mathematical modeling.
 She also has spatial statistics skills she is learning through her undergrad thesis course.
+She is responsible for leading the spatial statistics portion of the project, as well as the preliminary data exploration.

 ## Sarah
 Sarah is a 3rd year student with majors in EEB and Conservation, and her skills include working with ggplot, multivariate stats, and making figures.
+She is responsible for leading the multivariate stats portion of the project along with Youngseo, making plots with Eve, as well as the preliminary data exploration.

 ## Youngseo
 Youngseo is a 4th year student in EEB specialist, whose skills include making plots, some mathematical modeling she learned from an EEB course, some basic statistics knowledge and multivariate stats.
+She is responsible for leading the multivariate stats portion of the project with Sarah, as well as some spatial statistics work.